wp-plugins/simple-slider-ssp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Slider Plugin is a beautifully designed and an elegant plugin.
+WordPress slider plugin is a beautifully designed and an elegant plugin.
 It's simple, very easy to use, modern and responsive slider plugin.

 == Description ==